FiftyThree Terms of Service

 PUBLICITY.
 We may use your name and brands on our websites and in communications with existing and prospective customers as a reference for marketing and promotional purposes.
 If you would prefer not to be listed as a customer, please send an email to firstname.lastname@example.org, and mention that you would not like to be used as a reference.

 SOFTWARE.
-The Paper mobile application, the Paste mobile applications (the “Apps”), and any other software made available by us in connection with the Services (collectively, “Software”), are the property of FiftyThree, Inc., and are protected by intellectual property and other laws.
+The Paper mobile applications, the Paste mobile applications, and the Paste web applications (the “Apps”), and any other software made available by us in connection with the Services (collectively, “Software”), are the property of FiftyThree, Inc., and are protected by intellectual property and other laws.
 They are licensed, not sold.
 Subject to these Terms, we grant you a personal, non-exclusive, non-transferable, non-sublicenseable license to use the Software in connection with the Services.
 You may not modify, copy, distribute, decompile, or reverse engineer the Software.
 We reserve all rights not expressly granted by us.
-Although the Apps are currently free to install, and offer free functionality, we do charge for other features or functionality that we offer, and reserve the right to impose or increase fees for any aspect of the Apps and the Services.
+Although the Apps are currently free to install, and may offer free functionality, we do charge for other features or functionality that we offer, and reserve the right to impose or increase fees for any aspect of the Apps and any other Services.
 We do not offer refunds for any in-app purchases, so please be careful when you make purchases.
 If you feel an in-app purchase has been made in error, please contact the operator of the relevant application store for support.

 - FiftyThree Intellectual Property.
 All intellectual property related to the Services that is not Content or Shared Creations (“FiftyThree IP”) is owned by FiftyThree.
 The selection, compilation, arrangement, interfaces, and presentation of all materials in the Services, and the overall design of the Services, are copyrighted by us, and are protected by U.S. and international laws.
 The Services are also protected by U.S. and international patent and trademark rights.
 Use of FiftyThree IP without our express prior written permission is strictly prohibited.
 Shared Creations are not FiftyThree IP; we do not own the Shared Creations, but only allow our users to make it available through the Services.
 Shared Creations are likewise subject to the DMCA Policy, below.
 FiftyThree.com, FiftyThree, the FiftyThree logo, Paper, Paste, and other indicators of source used by us are trademarks or registered trademarks of FiftyThree, Inc., in the United States and other foreign countries.
 Our trademarks may not be used in connection with any product or service without our express written permission.